 $100–$2,000 | No Data, No Fee | Nationwide Mail-In

-Seagate IronWolf drives use AgileArray firmware optimized for multi-bay NAS workloads.
-This firmware manages dual-plane balancing, RAID error recovery control (ERC/TLER), and power management profiles specific to always-on NAS environments.
+IronWolf drives use AgileArray firmware that manages RAID error recovery control (ERC/TLER), dual-plane balancing, and power management profiles for always-on NAS environments.
 Standard desktop recovery tools do not account for these firmware-level features.
-Recovery requires the PC-3000 Seagate module with F3 terminal access to read System Area firmware modules, clear diagnostic logs, and repair corrupted translator tables.
+Recovery requires the PC-3000 Seagate module with F3 terminal access.

-IHM is preventative.
-Once the NAS has already dropped a drive from the array, running an extended IHM diagnostic test on a physically failing disk subjects it to sustained sequential reads that accelerate head degradation and risk platter scoring.
+Once the NAS has dropped a drive from the array, running an extended IHM test on that disk subjects it to sustained sequential reads that accelerate head degradation.
 We extract IHM and S.M.A.R.T. telemetry logs directly through the PC-3000 F3 terminal to assess mechanical condition without stressing the drive.

 IronWolf Models We Recover

-All IronWolf and IronWolf Pro models from 1 TB through 20+ TB.
-CMR recording across the entire product line.
-Higher-capacity models (10 TB and above) use helium-sealed enclosures.
+We recover all IronWolf and IronWolf Pro models from 1 TB through 20+ TB.
+The entire product line uses CMR recording.
+Models at 10 TB and above use helium-sealed enclosures that require separate procedures from air-breathing variants.

 Helium-sealed IronWolf drives cannot be opened in ambient air.
 Head swap and platter work on helium models requires resealing or imaging under controlled conditions.
 We handle both air-breathing and helium-sealed variants.